architect/arc.codes/src/views/docs/en/reference/prefs.arc/env.md

 description: Sandbox environment variables
 ---

-> Architect preferences (`preferences.arc`, or `prefs.arc`) defines settings for local Architect workflows.
+> Architect preferences (`preferences.arc`, or `prefs.arc`) defines settings for local workflows.
 This file is intended to be added to `.gitignore`.

-Configure environment variables for `arc sandbox` at runtime.
-Achitect's three built-in environments are supported: `testing`, `staging`, and `production`.
+Configure environment variables for `testing` with `arc sandbox` and deployed `staging` and `production` environments.

 Sync environment variables to your project by using the [`arc env` CLI command](/reference/cli/env).
-(If you don't already have a preferences file, the CLI command will generate a `preferences.arc` file for you.)
+If the preferences file does not exist Architect will generate `preferences.arc` file.

 > Note: any time you run `arc env`, your unsynced local environment variables will be overwritten.